ptr1337/arm-img-builder-docker/README.md

 ## Usage inside the container

-Just run in the /build dir following commands:
+Just run in the /build dir following commands (mostly they should do the commands if enterying the container but for going sure):

 ```
 make pull 	# Pulling latest updates from the builder